yorku-ease/Model-Driven-Epidemiology/docs/Problem.md

-# Articles Simon recommends to get more insight into the problems faced by epidemiologists
+# Articles Simon recommended to get more insight into the problems faced by epidemiologists

 [Modeling Epidemics - Why Are Models Wrong?](https://www.frontiersin.org/articles/10.3389/fpubh.2021.754746/full)